Go to the first, previous, next, last section, table of contents.

 (except statement functions).

-Without this option, g77
+Without this option, g77 defaults to performing

 the potentially inlining procedures as it started doing